Gov. Laura Kelly calls for Medicaid expansion, offers tax cut plan that speeds up end of grocery tax

 Kelly faces leaders of GOP supermajorities whose priorities are to cut income taxes and rein in local property taxes, not to expand Medicaid.

-Her tax cut proposal, which she touted as far better than a flat personal income tax, also would eliminate taxes on retirees’ Social Security incomes and reduce property taxes.
+Her tax cut proposal, which she touted as far better than a flat personal income tax that Republicans plan to again propose this year, also would eliminate taxes on retirees’ Social Security incomes, increase the standard deduction for all Kansans, reduce property taxes and create a back-to-school sales tax holiday.
+She first unveiled the plan earlier this week alongside two Republican state senators and a conservative independent senator.

+“Let’s take the flat tax off the table once and for all,” she said.

 Kelly voiced opposition to the kind of sweeping plan to use state education dollars to help parents pay for private or home schooling that states such as Iowa, South Carolina and Utah enacted.